We hope that the following pages are useful but if you have any questions regarding the curriculum we teach, please contact the school directly.

 - Pre-teaching key vocabulary to provide a ‘hook’ into teaching

 - Looking at alternative methods for recording work

-- Teaching using metacognitive approaches so that children learn how they learn best and develop and range of tools to support them in approaching their work independently and confidently.
+- Using metacognitive approaches so that children learn how they learn best and develop a range of tools to support them in approaching their work independently and confidently

-- Using appropriate assessments to enable children to demonstrate what they can do and have learned.
+- Using appropriate assessments to enable children to demonstrate what they can do, have learned

 - Setting targets for learning